Peter C. Duic, MD

 Dr. Peter Duic earned his Medical Degree from the Albert Einstein College of Medicine in New York City.
 After completing a surgical internship and two years of training in Orthopedics at the University of Massachusetts, he finished a residency in Emergency Medicine at Harvard Medical School.
 His training included assignments at Massachusetts General Hospital, Brigham and Women's Hospital and pediatrics at Boston Children's Hospital.
 Dr. Duic held the title of Clinical Fellow of Medicine at Harvard Medical School from 1999-2001 and served as Chief Clinical Resident from 2001-2002.
 He has a special interest in studying advances in the treatment of orthopedic and sports injuries.

-Dr. Duic moved to Hillsborough County after completing his medical training and has spent the last four years as an emergency room physician in local hospitals in Pasco and Pinellas Counties.
-He is dedicated to maintaining a healthy lifestyle with diet and exercise.
-After hours he enjoys spending time with his family, tennis, photography, and snow skiing.
+Dr. Duic moved to Florida after completing his medical training and has worked as an emergency room physician in hospitals in Hillsborough, Sarasota, Pasco and Pinellas counties.

 John P. Opyoke, MD